Informed policy through collaboration.

 Upcoming Meeting: Tax Academy Policy Seminar

-The Tax Academy Policy Seminar is part of the Institute’s 2023 Initiative to educate legislators about the intricacies of state tax.
-This seminar will enable legislators to equip themselves with the tools to tackle important developing tax policy issues, enable legislators to share best practices, and enhance access to these services for their constituents.
-The balanced program covers a broad range of issues and features some of the most important voices in the state tax policy arena.
+The Institute's State Tax Policy Seminars educate state legislators about the intricacies of tax policy.
+The seminars provide a balanced program, cover a broad range of issues, and feature some of the most important voices in the tax policy arena.
+The seminars enable legislators to equip themselves with the tools to tackle important developing tax policy issues, enable legislators to share best practices and enhance access to these services for their constituents.
 The Tax Academy Policy Seminar is open to members of the Institute's State Tax Advisory Council (STAC) and invited state legislators.
 For more information, please email Max Behlke (mbehlke@statepolicyleaders.org).

 Issue Areas